 As a result of the systems, processes and the expertise of the board guiding financial decisions, the Board of Governors has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason it continues to adopt the going concern basis in preparing the financial statements.
+For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the principle accounting policies.

-The continued provision of education is dependent on the ongoing funding by the Education Skills Funding Agency (ESFA) of which there is a reasonable expectation of it continuing for the foreseeable future.
+The continued provision of education is dependent on the ongoing funding by DfE which will take over the duties of the ESFA from March 2025 and there is a reasonable expectation of it continuing for the foreseeable future.